 - Mechanisms in liver inflammation and fibrosis (Dr. Montserrat Marí).

 - Therapies in hepatocellular damage and cancer (Dr. Albert Morales).

 Our work that combines cell models and primary cultures with animal models that mimic human diseases is funded by public (Fondo de Investigaciones Sanitarias and Plan Nacional de I + D) and private calls (Marató de TV3).

-PhD positions open in all three lines of investigation (July-September 2018), prioritized by academic curriculum and previous experience.
+We have PhD positions available in all three lines of investigation (February-Juny 2020), that will be prioritized by academic curriculum and previous experience.